Highlights from the Ratings and Financial Report for Digital Brands Group Inc. (DBGI)

-Digital Brands Group Inc. (NASDAQ:DBGI) went up by 11.39% from its latest closing price compared to the recent 1-year high of $8.80.
-The company’s stock price has collected 24.02% of gains in the last five trading sessions.
+Digital Brands Group Inc. (NASDAQ:DBGI) went down by -9.00% from its latest closing price compared to the recent 1-year high of $8.80.
+The company’s stock price has collected -3.76% of loss in the last five trading sessions.

 Is It Worth Investing in Digital Brands Group Inc. (NASDAQ :DBGI) Right Now?